What do the terms CFS and ME mean?

 - Post-exertional malaise

 ME is short for "Myalgic encephalomyelitis", which is a term that was first used in the UK after an outbreak of a serious infection at the Royal Free Hospital in 1955.
 ME has since been seen as a post-infective syndrome, and we know that some patients can remain unwell for a long time following debilitating infections.
 The "myalgic" refers to muscle pain, which is a widespread pain which is commonly experienced by people living with ME.
-The “itis” ending of the word "encephalomyelitis" refers to inflammation, in this case of the brain, which was originally thought to be the cause of the problem.
-We now know that ME is not caused by an inflammation of the brain, so some people have argued that ME should be renamed as "Myalgic encephalomyelopathy", as “opathy” means a disease or disorder.
+The “itis” ending of the word "encephalomyelitis" refers to inflammation, in this case inflammation of the brain, which was originally thought to be the cause of the problem.
+We now know that ME is not caused by inflammation of the brain as a whole, so some people have argued that ME should be renamed as "Myalgic encephalomyelopathy", as “opathy” means a disease or disorder.
+However, some recent research looking at the brain's own immune and inflammatory process at a very detailed level has suggested that inflaammation of the brain may after all be part of the explanation for ME.
+Much more research is required before we can piece together a full biological understanding of the condition.

 There are now around 20 different case definitions for Chronic Fatigue Syndrome and ME which are used around the world, and other names have been proposed.
 This can lead to confusion and a lot of debate, which has become heated at times.
 Because the biology of the condition is not fully understood, there is no way of resolving this uncertainty at present, although it is now looking likely that research will help us to get a better understanding of the condition and may lead to clearer names for it.
 In the meantime, the NHS calls the condition CFS/ME, to acknowledge the different terms which are used around the world.